SpinalHDL/SpinalWorkshop/README.md

 - WavePlayer : src/main/scala/workshop/waveplayer

 In each labs, there is an assets folder which contain a starting template and a solution.<br>
-In each labs, there is an spec.md which give basics of the lab.<br>
+In each labs, there is an spec.md which give basics of the lab.
+(You can get the Intellij plugin to read it in the IDE)<br>
-In case of a lab specification isn't clear, you can find in waves.tar.gz the corresponding working waves.<br>
+In the case a lab specification isn't clear, you can find in waves.tar.gz the corresponding working waves.<br>
 Those labs make the assumption that you are already comfortable with standards HDL.